robertorosero/pyhtonmig/Doc/library/logging.rst

 should have the desired effect.
 If an organisation produces a number of libraries, then the logger name specified can be "orgname.foo" rather than just "foo".

+.. versionadded:: 2.7

+The :class:`NullHandler` class was not present in previous versions, but is now included, so that it need not be defined in library code.

 Logging Levels